 Status: Data Requested

 Public jobs account for a substantial share of rural non-farm employment.
 These jobs are usually formal and offer high earnings prospects.
-In this paper, I explore the political economy implications of the composition of non-farm employment.
-In particular, I examine whether towns with agro-industries display a lower incidence of patronage.
-I study this hypothesis using a rich household survey that elicits the willingness to sell the vote in return for a favor in rural Colombia.
+In this paper, I will explore the political economy implications of the composition of non-farm employment.
+In particular, I will examine whether towns with agro-industries display a lower incidence of patronage, using a rich household survey that elicits the willingness to sell the vote in return for a favor in rural Colombia.
 The results of this study will shed light on the relationship between the political process and the transformation of rural economies.